This Web Page is: King Edward's School (Last revised 1/2/09)

 school to a more informal approach.

-Such colleagues included Roger Guy (a geographer), and Jim Parke and
+Such colleagues included Roger Guy (a geographer), and Jim Parke and Anthony

-Anthony Mills amongst the historians.
+Mills amongst the historians.
+Bill

-up the friendship with them after school days.
+friendship with them after school days.

 Oddie was a prefect and always immaculately turned out – quite unlike